awsdocs/amazon-workmail-administration-guide/doc_source/manage-users.md

 Amazon WorkMail directory password policies cannot be changed\.

 To change a Simple AD password policy, use the AD administration tools on an Amazon EC2 Windows instance of your Simple AD directory\.
-For more information, see [Installing the Active Directory Administration Tools](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_install_ad_tools.html) in the *AWS Directory Service Administration Guide*\.
+For more information, see [Installing the Active Directory administration tools](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/simple_ad_install_ad_tools.html) in the *AWS Directory Service Administration Guide*\.

-**AWS Managed Microsoft AD Directory Password Policy**
+**AWS Managed Microsoft AD Directory password policy**
 For information about the default password policy for an AWS Managed Microsoft AD directory, see [Manage Password Policies for AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_password_policies.html) in the *AWS Directory Service Administration Guide*\.

-**AD Connector Password Policy**
+**AD Connector password policy**
 AD Connector uses the password policy of the Active Directory domain that it is connected to\.